Average analytic ranks of elliptic curves over number fields: Average analytic ranks

-is compactly supported.
+the Fourier transform.
 Let $E$ be a modular elliptic curve over a number field $K$.
 Suppose that the $L$-function $L(E/K,s)$ associated to $E$ satisfies the Generalized Riemann Hypothesis, so that all non-trivial zeros $\rho_j$ of $L(E/K,s)$ are of the form

-Let $r(E)=\ord_{s=1}(L(E/K,s))$ be the analytic rank of $E$.
+Let $r(E)\defeq\ord_{s=1}(L(E/K,s))$ be the analytic rank of $E$.
 Then we have